tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

 # iPSC QC Pipeline

-This pipeline will screen bulk RNA sequencing data for several QC metrics, including cancer mutation calling (in select oncogenes), eSNPKaryotyping, mycoplasma detection, PACNet classification, and outlier assessment.
+This pipeline will first process raw fastq files (bulk RNA sequencing) using fastqc, STAR alignment, and RSEM.
+GATK germline variant calling will be performed, in addition to several QC metrics, including cancer mutation calling (in select oncogenes), eSNPKaryotyping, mycoplasma detection, PACNet classification, and outlier assessment.
-This pipeline expects a directory of fastq.gz (paired end: R1 and R2) files from bulk RNA sequencing run.
+This pipeline expects a directory of fastq.gz (paired end: R1 and R2) files from a bulk RNA sequencing run.

 ---